 When not under the innocent restraint of best world idealists but nourished by media coverage or political postures, security budgets can be comfortable and made available in surges of attention.
-Unfortunately, this fuels the opportunistic behaviour of fast commercials which are ready to take the money on the first technical idea.
+Unfortunately, this fuels the opportunistic behaviour of fast commercials which are ready to market the first attractive technical idea and take the money.
 Similarly, employees from the information technology department may be interested in focusing all the available security money on one big budget (for ease of management issues primarily) which tends to concentrate naturally on isolated significant projects.
 Such a combination of demand and supply favours fast selection of candidates and big monolithic single-does-all solutions (whether technological or organisational).
-Unfortunately, this is probably exactly the opposite of what a technically difficult, fully transversal and permanent problem field requires : focussed, numerous, well chosen and well coordinated solutions.
+Unfortunately, this is probably exactly the opposite of what a technically difficult, fully transversal and permanent problem field requires: focussed, numerous, well chosen and well coordinated solutions.